OpenZeppelin/compound-monitoring/defender/README.md

 - Standardize all YAMLs with single quotes
 - Verify Secrets error handling
 - Validate if relay settings are the same between old vs new
+- Update the README

+Stretch goals:
+- Learn if serverless [environment variables](https://adamdelong.com/serverless-environment-variables/) available inside of autotasks
+- If so, some additional autotask parameters may be migrated to the serverless.yml file